Zuberec Open Air Museum & Orava Castle: Journey to 2 Treasures of Orava

 From Orava straight to the silver screen!
 Orava Castle is not only a historical monument but also a real movie star.
 You could see its secret corners in the cult horror Nosferatu (1922) or in the movie Dragonheart 2.
 However, it also became the home of popular fairy tales like King Thrushbeard, Thomas the Falconer, and Love on a Hair.

-Do you want a day full of history, monuments, and beautiful views?
-Book your date and go on a trip full of experiences accompanied by a person who knows this region perfectly.
+Are you up for a day filled with history, monuments, and beautiful views?
+Book your date and go on a trip full of experiences guided by someone who knows this region perfectly.

 From 130,00 € per person